What time are performances?

 Can’t attend at all?
 We suggest you introduce someone new to Book-it, or you can donate your tickets back to Book-It and receive a full-value tax donation.
 Did you know there is a 47% gap between income from ticket sales and the cost of the many programs we provide to inspire people of all ages to read?
 Income from the resale of donated tickets helps us to close that income gap and supports our programs.

-What it Book-It’s Canceled Performance and Inclement Weather Policy?
+What is Book-It’s Canceled Performance and Inclement Weather Policy?

-For best Book-It service, we ask that patrons make sure Book-It has a current email address on file.
-We will not trade your email address with any other organizations, nor use it for solicitation purposes.
+For best Book-It service, we ask that patrons make sure Book-It has a current email address on file with an opt-in to email notification.
+We will not trade your email address with any other organizations.

 Can I get there on public transit?

 Yes!
 The Seattle Center Monorail can whisk you to the Center from downtown in 2 minutes and 15 Metro bus routes serve the Center from around the city.
-The Monorail departs every 10 minutes from Westlake Center Mall, at Fifth and Pine Street and brings you to the base of the space needle, just yards from the Center Theatre.
-You can also use Metro’s new automated Trip Planner to plan your bus trip to Seattle Center from anywhere in the region.
-The Fifth Ave. and Broad Street stop provides the closest access to the Center Theatre, although there are several stops on each side of the Seattle Center.
+The Monorail departs every 10 minutes from Westlake Center Mall, at Fifth and Pine Street and brings you to the base of the Space Needle, just yards from the Center Theatre.
+You can also use Metro’s automated Trip Planner to plan your bus trip to Seattle Center from anywhere in the region.
+The Fifth Ave. and Broad Street stop provides the closest access to the Center Theatre, although there are several stops on all sides of the Seattle Center.
 Click here for a PDF map that shows the Center Theatre as well as Monorail and Bus stops.